WillowTree1184/RazorCookieAuthService/README.md

 AuthController.Initialize("/", "/login", new KeyValuePair<string, string>("error", "登录超时"), new KeyValuePair<string, string>("error", "Token错误"));
 TokenDictionaryService.TokenRegisted += (token, tokenId) => Console.WriteLine($"{DateTime.Now} [TokenDictionaryService] Token {token} has been registed a corresponding tokenId {tokenId}");
 ```
-And...Done!

 As you see, it's as easy as a pie.

 ## Configrue your project
 Add namespace to `_Imports.razor`